aneesurrehman001/GraphQL_Test/README.md

 To run the server, follow these steps:

-1. Create two files in the project directory named `index.js` and `server.js`.

-2. Copy the code provided for each file.

-3. Open a separate terminal for each of the following commands and make sure you are in the project directory:
+1. Open a separate terminal for each of the following commands and make sure you are in the project directory:

 - Terminal 1: